 iPollingTM Results Review

 A recent Peeriosity poll created explored the locations commonly selected in Asia-Pacific, and the range of reasons for the selection.
-With regards to primary location, 33% have a primary regional location in India and 24% have a primary regional location in Malaysia.
+With regards to the primary location, 33% have a primary regional location in India and 24% have a primary regional location in Malaysia.
 Other popular choices included China, Singapore, and Australia, with several selecting the Philippines or New Zealand.
 Here are the details:

-When exploring the primary reason a country was selected, for 50% it was because of favorable labor quality and low cost.
+When exploring the primary reason a country was selected, 50% was because of favorable labor quality and low cost.
 For 40% the primary reason was tied to where the company already had a presence, including being headquartered in a country, with the remaining 10% based on other factors.

 Here are a few of the comments from Peeriosity members:

 - Ended up in Singapore because that’s where the company set up its initial presence in the region.
-Not committed to this location long term due to higher relative labor costs.
+Not committed to this location long-term due to higher relative labor costs.

 - Our primary location is the Philippines, which provides good quality service for the cost.
 Our AP/P2P back office is supported by a BPO in India.

 - We originally had a Shared Services office in Singapore which aligned with where our other offices were located.
-Due to cost factors the Shared Services operation was moved to India.
+Due to cost factors, the Shared Services operation was moved to India.

-- Not a low cost location, but significant business in China.
+- Not a low-cost location, but significant business in China.
 Numerous strategic, process and legal reasons behind establishing a regional SSC in China.

-- Our primary Asia-Pac location is New Zealand, but we also operate a Shared Service centre in Malaysia.
+- Our primary Asia-Pac location is New Zealand, but we also operate a Shared Service center in Malaysia.
 Malaysia was selected for a number of reasons, including existing company location, labor cost and quality, and well-developed infrastructure.

-Making the decision for where to locate a Shared Services center in Asia-Pacific is complicated, and each company will have their own unique circumstances.
+Making the decision on where to locate a Shared Services center in Asia-Pacific is complicated, and each company will have its own unique circumstances.
 Even so, knowing the lessons learned from peers with practical experience and insights can be very valuable.
 Peeriosity members can easily tap into the experience of their peers to understand the site selection decision of peers, and the range of reasons why the decision was made.
 Most importantly, they have full information on which company made which decision, with the ability to follow up directly for additional discussion and clarification as needed.